R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 We write out the length of the mail, then the mail bytes, then read the length of the response and read the response
 bytes.
-Finally we use `PostOffice.decryptMail` on the same instance we used to create our request, passing in the encrypted
+Finally, we use `PostOffice.decryptMail` on the same instance we used to create our request, passing in the encrypted
 reply.
 This method decrypts the bytes using our private key, checks they really did come from that enclave (by checking
 the authenticated sender key against the enclave's public key in the attestation), decodes the bytes and yields the reply.
 We can then access the body of the message using `EnclaveMail.getBodyAsBytes()`.

-Finally we close the socket, and we're done.
+Finally, we close the socket, and we're done.
 Phew! 😅

 ## Testing